lhorie/wu-template/README.md

 <small>:author:</small>
 ```

-### A note on data types and implementation details

-Templates do two types of variable binding:

-- collection binding: to bind an array or object to a template variable, the variable must appear as an attribute name on an HTML element, e.g. `<div :collection:></div>`.

-  Binding anything that is not either an array or an object as an HTML attribute will cause errors.
-Likewise, binding collections anywhere else yields undefined behavior.

-  Note that variable names for collection bindings must conform to [XML attribute name rules](http://razzed.com/2009/01/30/valid-characters-in-attribute-names-in-htmlxml/) (e.g., `:book-list:` is valid, `:books+magazines:` is not).

-- scalar binding: aka printable values (strings, numbers, included templates, etc) can appear mostly anywhere else in a template, except as tag names.

 ## Hooks

 Template functionality can be extended via hooks.
 There are two hooks out of the box: `:else:` and `:raw:`